kyuupichan/electrumx/docs/environment.rst

   *port* can only be defaulted for **rpc** where the default is :const:`8000`.

-  On most Unix systems ports below 1024 require elevated priveleges so choosing a higher port is advisable.
-On Debian for example, this can be achieved by installinng libcap2-bin package::
+  On most Unix systems ports below 1024 require elevated privileges so choosing a higher port is advisable.
+On Debian for example, this can be achieved by installing libcap2-bin package::

     sudo apt-get update && sudo apt-get -y install libcap2-bin